ayushsoni1010/ayushsoni1010/README.md

 <p>
   ● <a href="https://www.economize.cloud/">Economize</a>
   <i><b> (Software Engineer)</b></i> -
-  Worked on a dashboard application based on a SaaS product that helps organizations optimize and manage cloud costs.
-  Enhanced frontend UI, configured Storybook for base wrapper components, and created interactive charts using Chart.js and Vue-Chart.js.
-  Contributed to backend development and also worked on the landing and blog website.
+  Worked on a dashboard application based on a SaaS product to optimize and manage cloud costs.
+Improved frontend UI, set up Storybook for base components, and built interactive charts with Chart.js and Vue-Chart.js.
+Assisted in backend development and worked on the landing and blog sites.
 </p>
 <!-- -->